zhenruyan/postgrebase/README.md

 The author of PB is really excellent, and PB is a great work.

 But we really need to run PB online in high pressure and complex environments.
-Sqlite cannot handle this scenario, so I am working hard to make it support cockrockdb and postgreSQL for cluster and standalone environments.
+Sqlite cannot handle this scenario, so I am working hard to make it support cockroachdb  and postgreSQL for cluster and standalone environments.

-Current modification progress, running cockrockdb by default as a single node by default
+Current modification progress, running cockroachdb  by default as a single node by default

 Then run PB to install and perform curd operations normally.

-run cockrockdb
+run cockroachdb

 ```bash